AdobeXD/plugin-samples/tutorials/how-to-show-an-alert/index.md

 # How to show an alert

 There will be times when you need to show a simple message to your user.
-This guide will show you an easy way to display an informational message like the following:
+This tutorial will show you an easy way to display an informational message like the following:

 ![A typical alert message](assets/Our%20Alert.png)